flowchain0796/Friend-Chain/README.md

 2. **Find and Rent Friends**:
    - Browse through available friends and choose the perfect companion for your needs.
-   - Rent friends using YXT tokens for a secure and seamless transaction.
+   - Rent friends using AMIGO tokens for a secure and seamless transaction.

 3. **Web3 Integration**:
    - Leveraging blockchain technology to ensure transparency, security, and efficiency.
    - All transactions and interactions are managed through smart contracts.

 4. **Token System**:
-   - Users pay for companionship using YXT tokens, ensuring a safe and trusted environment.
+   - Users pay for companionship using AMIGO tokens, ensuring a safe and trusted environment.
    - Tokens can be earned and spent within the platform, creating a robust ecosystem.

 5. **Supportive Community**: